 HTR1D (5-Hydroxytryptamine (Serotonin) Receptor 1D, G Protein-Coupled) is a Protein Coding gene.
 Diseases associated with HTR1D include migraine with or without aura 1 and obsessive-compulsive disorder.
 Among its related pathways are Signaling by GPCR and CREB Pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and serotonin binding.
 An important paralog of this gene is HTR1F.

 G-protein coupled receptor for 5-hydroxytryptamine (serotonin).
 Also functions as a receptor for ergot alkaloid derivatives, various anxiolytic and antidepressant drugs and other psychoactive substances.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors, such as adenylate cyclase.
 Signaling inhibits adenylate cyclase activity.
 Regulates the release of 5-hydroxytryptamine in the brain, and thereby affects neural activity.
 May also play a role in regulating the release of other neurotransmitters.
 May play a role in vasoconstriction.

 Serotonin 5-HT1D receptors, previously known as 5-HT1Dalpha receptors, are located primarily in the basal ganglia, hippocampus, cortex, spinal cord and vascular smooth muscle cells.
-5-HT1D receptors are thought to be involved in anxiety, depression, and other neuropsychiatric disorders.
-The human 5-HT1D receptor gene has been localized to chromosome 1 (1p34.3-36.3).
+5-HT1D receptors are thought to be involved in neuropsychiatric disorders such as depression.